-New England is expected to have sufficient resources to meet peak consumer demand for electricity this summer under both typical and extreme weather conditions.
+New England is expected to have sufficient resources to meet peak consumer demand for electricity this winter under both typical and extreme weather conditions.

 ISO New England issues forecasts for electricity supplies and power system conditions ahead of summer, when New Englanders use the most electricity, and winter, when fuel for generators can be constrained.
 The outlooks take into account many factors that could be boons or challenges to the reliable supply and delivery of electricity, such as weather forecasts, available generation capacity, and possible resource scenarios.